 Richard Ritenbaugh, reflecting on the writing craft, remembers that one of the unwritten rules in style is that the writer should not use the same word over and over again.
 In vernacular English, we do not edit our words as much and we may tend to use usel. . .

-Many of us believe and attend church services without really answering this most fundamental of questions.
-John Ritenbaugh gives three reasons for worshipping our great and almighty God.
+Many believe and attend church services without really answering this most fundamental of questions.
+Here are three reasons for worshiping almighty God.

 Martin Collins suggests that the purpose of God the Father is to make us Christ-like—abounding in godly agape love.
 God is able to turn horrendous and gruesome circumstances into ultimate blessings for those who love Him and are called according to h. . .

 We must fill our lives with peace, repenting, changing our attitude, and voluntarily yielding to God before we can produce the fruits of righteousness.

 We must not limit God's glory to something physical like fire or cloud, but rather recognize God's glory as radiating from His character, which we can share.

 Richard Ritenbaugh—affirming that before our calling we were in abject darkness, consisting of darkness, hopelessly corrupt and sinful, willing soldiers of the dark-side—suggests that after our calling we have changed allegiances, having the da. . .

 Rather than having an apathetic relationship toward God, we must ardently, earnestly, and fervently seek God in order to imitate His behavior in our lives.